yereverluvinunclebert/Firecall-for-Windows/README.md

 LICENCE AGREEMENTS:

-Copyright 2023 Dean Beedell
+ Copyright © 2023 Dean Beedell

+ Code: GNU GPL vX

+ Artwork/Images: © Dean Beedell – separate license applies

-In addition to the GNU General Public Licence please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
+ Please be aware that you may use any of my own imagery in your own creations but commercially only with my permission.
 In all other non-commercial cases I require a credit to the original artist using my name or one of my pseudonyms and a link to my site.
  With regard to the commercial use of incorporated images, permission and a licence would need to be obtained from the original owner and creator, ie. me.

 Program Notes: